axe-api/docs/docs/learn/configurations.md

 ## Fundamentals

 Axe API has different configuration files to manage your API as you expected.
-All configuration files are written in TypeScript.
+All configuration files are written in **TypeScript**.

 A simple configuration file looks like the following example;